tot-ra/graphql-schema-registry/README.md

 - To avoid vulnerabilities, please use fixed versions in package.json

 ### Authors and acknowledgment
+Prior to 5.5.1, this repo was under @pipedrive namespace.

 Current maintainer - [@tot-ra](https://github.com/tot-ra).
 Mention in PR, if it is stuck